FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

 no documentation given

 - __id__
-  - Type: xsID
-  - Description: An identifier unique to the file only, so that it can be referenced by the bond elements as well as by the spectrum annotations.
+  - Type: string  - Description: An identifier unique to the file only, so that it can be referenced by the bond elements as well as by the spectrum annotations.
 Most people use "a1", "a2", ... , "aN".
   - XML: @id
 - __element_type__
   - Type: [ElementType](#ElementType)